adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   }
 ```

-## Middleware order
+## Middleware Order

-Middleware will be executed in the provided order.
-Based on that you can chain middleware where input on second middleware depends on output first middleware
+Middleware will be executed in the order provided.
+Based on that, you can chain middleware where the input of the second middleware depends on the output of the first middleware.

-## Global middlewares
+## Global Middlewares

-Framework uses internally few middlewares.
-This middlewares not adjustable (for now) and executed on each request
+The framework internally uses a few middlewares.
+These middlewares are not adjustable (for now) and are executed on each request.

 [Cors](#cors)